mgvander/beverage-collection-database-webpage/README.md

 For development purposes, remove the requirements for a set length, inclusion of an alphanumeric character, inclusion of a digit, and inclusion of an uppercase letter, in the creation of a password.

+The Beverages Index has unfinished code for filtering through items.